 The Cell Phone Problem

 Now, let’s talk about the cell phone problem.
-If adults can’t even keep their mitts off their phones long enough to drive, how can you imagine that a kid can resist that temptation.
+If adults can’t even keep their mitts off their phones long enough to drive, how can you imagine that a kid can resist that temptation?
 Even a non-ADHD kid!
 Give them a fighting chance with this cell phone time-out box.
+It’s really just a pencil box, but I like it because it has a KEY.
 The phone goes in at homework time, dinner time, and bedtime.
+Yes, they will HATE it, but it’s going to help their focus and sleep habits immensely.

 Check out my post on cell phone addiction in teens and adults.
 I swear it’s a thing and it’s a very serious problem especially if your kid is driving!
 I’ve also got a very helpful posts on managing teen boys who are obsessed with video games (sigh).